henriquesebastiao/saturn/README.md

 ## Disclaimer

+> [!IMPORTANT]
-The functionalities present in this firmware are for educational purposes only, being tested only in controlled and isolated environments.
+> The functionalities present in this firmware are for educational purposes only, being tested only in controlled and isolated environments.
 The maintainers are not responsible for any misuse of this tool.